mit-orcd/orcd-docs-edit/docs/software/compile.md

 }
 ```

-To build a working executable from this file in the simplest way, run:
+To build a working executable from this file, run:
 ```
-gcc hello.c
+gcc hello.c -o hello
 ```

-This command creates an executable with a default name of *a.out*.
+This command creates an executable with a name of *hello*.
 Running this command prints the familiar message:
 ```
-$ a.out
+$ hello
 Hello World
 ```

 More happened here behind the scene.
 In fact, this command wraps up 4 steps of the build process: Preprocess, Compile, Assemble, and Link.

 ### Step 1: Preprocess
-In this step, *gcc* calls preprocessing program *cpp* to interpret preprocessor directives and modify the source code accordingly.
+In this step, `gcc` calls preprocessing program `cpp` to interpret preprocessor directives and modify the source code accordingly.

 Some common directives are: